cliquot22/TheiaMCR/README.md

 More information about the available functions can be found in the [wiki](https://github.com/cliquot22/TheiaMCR/wiki) pages.

 # Logging
 There are logging commands in the module using Python's logging libray.
 These are set by default to log WARNING and higher levels.
-To see other log prints, initialize the class with `MCR = TheiaMCR.MCRControl(serial_port="com4", degubLog=True)` or manually set the logging level with `TheiaMCR.log.setLevel(logging.INFO)`.
+To see other log prints in the console, initialize the class with `MCR = TheiaMCR.MCRControl(serial_port="com4", degubLog=True)` or manually set the logging level with `TheiaMCR.log.setLevel(logging.INFO)`.
+The module creates 2 rotating log files in the background by default based on Python's logging module.
+If the logging module isn't used, the log files can be disabled by calling `MCR = TheiaMCR.MCRControl(serial_port="com4", logFiles=False)`.

 # License
 Theia Technologies BSD license